serpapi/awesome-seo-tools/README.md

 - [LONG TAIL PRO](https://longtailpro.com/) - The Best Keyword Research Tool for Long Tail Keywords.

+- [KW Finder](https://mangools.com/kwfinder/) - A one in all keyword tool for long keyword research, serp checker and link mminer.

+-[Word Tracker](https://www.wordtracker.com/inspect)SEO for keyword research and insights

 ## Backlink Analysis
 Delve deep into your link profile and discover opportunities for growth and risk mitigation.